sigi-campus02/M3C2/README.md

 ```

 Outputs, statistics, and logs are written to dataset folders and the `outputs/` directory.
+The log level can be set with the `--log_level` flag or a `LOG_LEVEL`
+environment variable.
+If the flag is omitted, the environment variable is
+used, defaulting to `INFO` when unspecified.

 ## Repository Structure
 - `config/` – dataclasses and plotting configuration